Your dollars can help create change for the better.

 6. Black Coffee Northwest

 With locations in Shoreline and Ballard, this Black-owned coffee shop strives to be a gathering space for the community.
-For Juneteenth they are offering a reparations latte, with the funds going to good causes.
+They’re working on opening a new location in the Central District soon!

 7. Sukie’s Candle Co.